Distinct Count System

 Resource Tool

-Accurate, updated mapping of children served
+Accurate, updated map of children served:

-• In-home visiting, childcare, Idea Part C, Idea Part B, and Pre-K/preschool programs administered across agencies funded by federal and state investments
+• In-home visiting, child care, Idea Part C, Idea Part B, and Pre-K/preschool programs administered across agencies funded by federal and state investments

-• By demographic and risk/protective factors
+• By demographic and protective factors

 • By geography and district